Sanglorian/orcus/Orcus Classes and Powers - current.md

 >
 > **Encounter** **Attack** **7** (**Standard Action**) ● **Martial**
 > **Near** burst 10, one enemy
 > **Effect** Until the end of your next turn, attacks against the target add your Charisma modifier to the attack and damage roll.
-If the enemy is reduced to 0 HP or below in that time, all allies within range can spend a recovery to heal their recovery value plus your Wisdom modifier.

 > #### Identify Weak Point
 >